SzuberP/SqlGateway/README.md

 # SqlGateway

-SQL Gateway is an powerapps based interface of sql projects database.
+SQL Gateway is the powerapps based interface of sql projects database.

 ## Project Team